Intel-bigdata/SSM/docs/enable-kerberos.md

 ```
 **Note:** replace the username with the HDFS user who has the correct permission to execute actions and replace hostname with hostname of the smart server

 ### 2.2 Add smartagent Kerberos principals to database and export it to keytabs.
-Please create principals for each agent.Then use 'scp' to copy each keytab file to each agent.
+Please create principals for each agent.
+Then use 'scp' to copy each keytab file to each agent.
 ```
 kadmin.local:addprinc -randkey {username}/{hostname}
 kadmin.local:xst -k /xxx/xxx/smartagent-{hostname}.keytab {username}/{hostname}